Join the community that helps you:

 Starting a membership site is beyond exciting when you’re full of ideas for it.

 I thought about, researched, and worked on this blogging community for years before it came to be the site it is now.

 Why’d it take so long, you wonder?

-Because this membership site isn’t like the others.
+Because this membership site isn’t like most others.

 Bloggers typically make membership sites around their knowledge and the digital products they create.
 Their offerings can be anything from stock photos and training videos, to group coaching calls and Q&As with them.

 That way, many of the tools you need are built in, like email notifications and payment processing.

 The reason I didn’t go that route was because my idea for a membership site was something else entirely.

 I didn’t want to use a platform, I wanted to create a platform!

 I had envisioned a site that would help you easily connect with other bloggers to collaborate with.